Street trading consent

 How to apply

-Return the form, any other relevant documents and the fee to the licensing group.
+Return the form with any other relevant documents and the fee to the licensing group.

-We can tell you whether the location you have chosen is suitable.
+We will then tell you whether the location you have chosen is suitable.

 You will need to give us evidence that you have public liability insurance to the value of £5m and are registered as a food business (if applicable) with our Environmental Health Team.